MonashDeepNeuron/HPC-Training/src/chapter6/challenges.md

 ## Task 3 - Spark and Slurm

 Submit [task 1](#task-1---calculate-pi-using-monte-carlo-algorithm-again) as a Spark job using Slurm.
 This should be similar to [subchapter: job batching](./job-batching.md)
+> Hint:
-> Note: You will need to convert the notebook into a Python file
+> - You will need to convert the notebook into a Python file.
+> - Compare the content of `$SPARK_HOME/examples/src/main/python/pi.py` and [our Monte Carlo Pi Estimation](./internals.md#monte-carlo-pi-estimation).
+They both solve the same problem, however, there are stuffs that we don't need to add when directly using `spark-submit`.
+Why?

 ## Task 4 - Data Processing